ETS-Android2/Mudita/README.md

 # Mudita
 Mudita is a Android Application designed to help people with medicine schedules and to keep track on their doses record and to give a statistical analysis.
 It also informs a friend, when the dose intake time is  reached.
-It also helps user by making sure the user gets a health tip.
-Everytime he opens the app.
+Finally, it also helps user by making sure the user gets a health tip,everytime he opens the app.

 # Major Libraries/Services Used
 1. Firebase Authentication(Email,Google,Facebook)